-- Every day that you monitor, calibrate your meter. - The protocol includes DUAL CALIBRATION. - o Calibrate with 84 μ S/cm solution first so the meter can perform more accurately when reading low conductivity values. - ο The 1,413 μ S/cm solution calibrates the meter to a middle-range. - o Check out the new instructions online. - Calibration fluid best practices: - o Make sure it has not expired. - o Invert fluid before calibration. - Screw cap on tightly after calibration so that the solution does not evaporate. - o Dispose of solution after calibration. - o Contact ALLARM if you need more solution. - Allow the meter to stabilize in the solution before calibration (step 5 in the new instructions). - In cold weather, turn your meter on before testing your sample and allow it to get used to the cold air.
-This should help to stabilize the reading faster.
+- Every day that you monitor, calibrate your meter. - The protocol includes DUAL CALIBRATION. - o Calibrate with 84 μ S/cm solution first so the meter can perform more accurately when reading low conductivity values. - ο The 1,413 μ S/cm solution calibrates the meter to a middle-range. - o Check out the instructions online. - Calibration solution best practices: - o Make sure it has not expired. - o Invert solution before calibration. - Screw cap on tightly after calibration so that the solution does not evaporate. - o Dispose of solution after calibration. - o Contact ALLARM if you need more solution. - Allow the meter to stabilize in the solution before calibration. - In cold weather, turn your meter on before testing your sample and allow it to get used to the cold air.
+This should help the reading stabilize faster.